IBM-Cloud/docs/services/mobileanalytics/install-client-sdk.md

     ```
     {: codeblock}

-2. If you have not already initialized your workspace for CocoaPods, run the `pod init` command.
+2. If you have not already initialized your workspace for CocoaPods, run the `pod init` command in the root directory of your project.
 CocoaPods creates a `Podfile` file for you, which is where you define dependencies for your Xcode project.

 3. Add the `BMSAnalytics` pod to the target in your Podfile, for example: